jimbobbennett/AgroHack/Steps/ExportDataToEventHubs.md

    az eventhubs namespace create \
     --location <location> \
     --name <account_name> \
-    --sku Basic \
     --resource-group AgroHack
    ```

    For the `<location>`, use the name of the location closest to you, the same location that you used for the resource group.

    For the `<account_name>`, pick a name that is globally unique, so include things such as the date or your name, for example `agrohackjim2020`.
 To make it easier, name it the same as your Azure IoT Central app.

-   The `--sku Basic` setting adds sets this namespace to use the basic tier.

    The `--resource-group AgroHack` setting adds this event hubs namespace to the new Resource Group you created in the previous step.